bhubie/talks/making-impossible-states-impossible/slides/slides.md

 layout: section
 ---

-# License Plate Recognition (LPR) Testing feature.
+# Image Text Recognition Validation feature.

 ## See how the state evolved as the requirements changed.

 <!--
-What we are going to be building is a feature I worked on at Hunter Engineering.  we are going to see how the state evolved as the requirements changed.
+What we are going to be building is view logic for a Image Text Recognition validation feature.

-Feature has to do with visual testing of License Plate recognition.
-Displaying the returned Plate characters from a live image feed.
-This was a feature we used in one of our desktop applications.
-Serving as a sort of calibration thing so users know we are capturing plate characters correctly.
+We send an image off to a service and it will recognize the text in it.
+We just display the text on the screen, and then the user can just validate if the service is recognizing the text correctly.

-Note - The code didn't end up exactly in this final state I am proposing - but it is similar.
+And see how the state we originally modeled for the view evolved as the requirements changed.

 (NEXT SLIDE)